How the minimum income floor works if you're self-employed

-You'll need to try to build your business up as much as possible during the start-up period - GOV.UK has advice on how to build a new business.
+You'll need to try to build your business up as much as possible during the start-up period.
+You can find out how to do this on GOV.UK

 If you're temporarily too sick to work

 The minimum income floor might not be applied while you're too sick to work.

 If you're too sick to work and it affects your ability to make a profit, call the DWP to let them know.
 Depending on the circumstances and length of time you're expected to be sick, they might reassess your gainful self-employment status.

 If you're not in gainful self-employment, the DWP can't apply the minimum income floor to your earnings and your Universal Credit payment should be higher.